-Three CLEANBUs, the new generation combination carriers, was delivered in 2019.
-The five CLEANBU vessels under construction are expected to be delivered in Q3/4 2020 (3) and Q1 (2) 2021.
-Approx. 50% of CLEANBU fleet capacity is allocated to transportation of clean petroleum products and 50% to transportation of dry bulk products.
+Three CLEANBUs, the new generation combination carriers, was delivered in 2019 and two vessels have been delivered so far in 2020.
+The three CLEANBU vessels under construction are expected to be delivered first half 2021.
+Approx. 50% of the CLEANBU fleet capacity is allocated to transportation of clean petroleum products and 50% to transportation of dry bulk products.
 The CLEANBU fleet trades in combination trades and spot tanker market.
-From April 2020 MV Baru and Barramundi has been fixed on three-six months tanker time-charter contracts and MV Barracuda has from mid May been fixed on a 9-12 month tanker time charter contract.
+From April 2020 MV Baru and Barramundi were fixed on approx. three months tanker time-charter contracts and the vessels were redelivered in second half of July.
+MV Barracuda has from mid-May been fixed on a 9-12 months tanker time charter contract.
+The last vessels were delivered from the yard in August and October 2020.
 The vessels are full-fledged LR1 tankers and can in addition to the target trading pattern sail as CABU vessels or as tanker or bulker vessels.